DannyRavi/tcp-sendserial-port/README.md

 * **Performance:** Optimize the application for performance, especially when dealing with high data rates or large datasets.
 * **Error Handling:** Implement proper error handling to gracefully handle exceptions and provide informative feedback.

-**Feel free to modify and extend this README to include more specific details about your application's functionality and usage.**